bondarukoleh/burgers_cafe_react_course/info/basics.md

  requests, anything that can cost side effects and re-rendering.
 2. `getDerivedStateFromProps(props, state)` -  when component props changes - you can sync your component state with this change.
 It's a rarely used hook.
 Also do not make some heavy sh*t here.
+ It should return an object to update the state, or null to update nothing.
+Shouldn't be used, there are memoization helper, or other tricks to use instead of this method.
 3. `render()` - returns JSX from your component.
 No heavy stuff here as well.
 This is the place where all child components lifecycle hooks involved and after all their hooks finished, then - 3.1. `React updates DOM and refs.`
 4. `componentDidMount()` - hook that involved when component rendered.
 Here you can use HEAVY calculation, and get data from web.
 Call `setState()` **synchronously is not allowed** here, unless it's in the Promise after HTTP request.
 Sync setState call here triggers re-render - and it is an endless loop.

+#### Updating
+1. `getDerivedStateFromProps(props, state)`.
+2. `shouldComponentUpdate(nextProps, nextState, nextContext)` - lets you decide if a component’s needs to be re-rendered after state or props change.
+This method is not called for the initial render or when forceUpdate() is used.
+Should return true (default) or false.
+3. `render()` - don't forget that it will update props and render all child as well.
+4. `getSnapshotBeforeUpdate(prevProps, prevState)` -  It enables your component to capture some information from the DOM (e.g. scroll position) before it is potentially changed.
+Any value returned by this lifecycle will be passed as a parameter to `componentDidUpdate()`.
+A snapshot value (or null) should be returned.
+4.1. `React updates DOM and refs.`
+5. `componentDidUpdate()` - heavy operation here, without calling `render()` synchronously.